AllenInstitute/stpt_registration/README.md

 ## idpProjectionResampleVolumeRGBModule
-Following the "local" deformable registration step, this module enable the warping of the STPT images to create an output volume that is aligned to the target reference.
+Following the "local" deformable registration step, this module enables the warping of the STPT images to create an output volume that is aligned to the target reference.
 Input to this module are the image-series meta-data and transform xml files as well as the deformation field computed during "local" deformable registration.